zew/go-questionnaire/README.md

 ### Boring properties

+* Server side validation.

 * Extensible set of validation functions easily assignable to each field.
- Server side validation - no client side validation.

 * For example `must ; inRange20` or only `inRange100` or only `must`

+* Javascript hook for client side validation if preferred.

 ### Technical properties